 - Being in the same place (except for clerkships) from the beginning to the end of your degree gives you the possibility to meet and interact with older pupils, which are free and more than willing to appease every doubt you might have.

 - Blending and meetings with students of different years are also encouraged by the many activities held at IMS.
 Examples are the LITA party, white coat ceremony during the third year, conferences followed by a small buffet and LITA sports day, with various sports tournaments.
 It is also arranged thanks to a vast green area surrounding the building.

 - The secretary’s office for IMS is placed directly inside LITA, which gives you direct contact in case of issues or organisational problems, without booking an appointment, waiting excessively or going to the other side of town.

 - Both professors and the head of the program highly encourage communication with students.

 - The English degree is equivalent to the Italian one; they are equally recognised both in Italy and in the EU.
 For non-EU countries, it is necessary to check individual regulations.
 After graduation, you can register for the Postgraduate test in Italy.

 - Milan is the most dynamic and multi-cultural town in Italy.
 It is known for fashion and design, food, music, theatre, and history.
 It is a vibrant city, with many different places to hang out and try the famous ‘apericena’!

 - IMS is in Segrate, so public transportation isn’t always efficient, and it generally takes a while to get to it.
-Furthermore, it’s isolated, so if you have a free period, there is not much to shop around.
+Furthermore, it’s isolated, so there is not much to shop around if you have a free period.